open-meteo/sdk/README.md

 ## Structure
 Each response contains data for one location and one weather model.
-If multiple locations are requested, multiple ApiResponses will be returned as an array using `size prefixed` encoding (see below).
+If multiple locations are requested, multiple ApiResponses will be returned as an array using `size-prefixed` encoding (see below).

 ### ApiResponse
 The main `ApiResponse` structure contains